OlgaGrinyova/OlgaGrinyova/README.md

 # 🙋 Welcome

-😀 My name is Olga, I am 24 years old.
+😀 My name is Olga.
 I’m currently looking for a job as Manual QA Engineer (junior/trainee).
-Also I took the Artsiom Rusau's online course "Тестировщик с нуля.
-Web, Mobile, Postman, SQL, Git, Bash" on Udemy.

-Currently I have such knowledge as:
+I have an experience in mobile testing, web testing, API testing with Postman, writing check-lists, test-cases, bug-reports, experience using data manipulation commands in MySQL, using Bash commands.

+And also I know:
 - OS at the advanced user level;
 - Software testing theory:
 - principles of testing,